For such a compact little country, Luxembourg offers a surprisingly wide range of sports and activities.

 Hiking and walking in Luxembourg

-Hiking is a common activity in Luxembourg – routes have been set up in all regions of the country.
-There are tours crossing vineyards, lakes, and parks, and tours discovering castles, wildlife and ruins.
+Hiking is a common activity in Luxembourg – routes are available in all regions of the country.
+There are tours crossing vineyards, lakes, and parks, and tours discovering castles, wildlife, and ruins.
 Maps are available in local tourist offices.

-In Mullerthal, Luxembourg’s little Switzerland, there is the Mullerhal-trail.
+In Mullerthal, Luxembourg’s little Switzerland, there is the Mullerthal Trail.
 It shows all the qualities of the region; the jungle-like forests, the valleys and the sandstone formations.

 In the Ardennes, visit the nature park and go on a long trail with 17 stops that allow you to listen to music or observe nature.